postmodern/wordlist.rb/README.md

   compressed wordlists.
 * Supports building wordlists from arbitrary text.
 Also supports `.gz`, `.bz2,` and `.xz` compression.
+* Provides an advanced lexer for parsing text into words.
+  * Can parse/skip digits, special characters, whole numbers, acronyms.
+  * Can normalize case, apostrophes, and acronyms.
 * Supports wordlist operations for combining multiple wordlists together.
 * Supports wordlist manipulating to modify the words in the wordlist on the fly.
 * Fast-ish